top of page

 Ulcers secondary to gout

-Gout is an inflammatory disease characterized by hyperuricemia.
-Once thought to be rare in Africa, the numbers increase with more Africans adopting a western lifestyle.
+Gout is an inflammatory disease characterized by elevated uric acid levels, also known as hyperuricemia.
+Once thought to be rare in Africa, the numbers have increased with more Africans adopting a Western lifestyle.
 Given this, there is also a rising incidence of ulcerations due to gout observed on the continent.

 Key points

-• When hyperuricemia is poorly controlled by diet or medications, uric acid crystals deposit in joints causing severe inflammation.
+• When hyperuricemia is poorly controlled by diet or medications, uric acid crystals deposit in joints, causing severe inflammation.
 This is usually associated with severe pain.
-Sometimes the inflammation causes a skin breakdown over the joint, leading to chronic ulcerations.
-This is most often seen in the toe areas - especially the interphalangeal joints.
+Sometimes, the inflammation causes a breakdown of the skin over the joint, leading to chronic ulcerations.
+This is most commonly observed in the toe areas, particularly the interphalangeal joints.

-• The affected joints are usually visibly inflamed, reddish and warm to the touch, but we rarely see secondary infection.
+• The affected joints are usually visibly inflamed, reddish, and warm to the touch; however, secondary infection is rare.
 Very often, doctors misdiagnose this and prescribe several courses of antibiotics.

 • Gout-related ulcers over joints have an opening that goes into the joint.
-With other types of ulcers, any affection of joints ( for example, arterial - and diabetic ulcers) is seen as something very serious and challenging to treat.
+With other types of ulcers, any joint affection (for example, arterial and diabetic ulcers) is viewed as a serious and challenging condition to treat.
 Paradoxically, ulcers over gout-affected joints heal surprisingly well if the joint space is rinsed regularly.
-We have used both saline and antibacterial solutions like super oxidized water to irrigate gout-affected joints and cannot say with certainty that we see any difference in results.
+We have used both saline and antibacterial solutions, such as super-oxidized water, to irrigate joints affected by gout.
+We cannot say with certainty that we have seen any difference in results.
 A possible argument for using antibacterial solutions is that they may prevent a secondary infection, but this is theoretical.
 The irrigation aims to dilute the crystals in the joint and try to rinse them out.
-Often we also have to physically remove crystal lumps with forceps.
+Often, we also have to remove crystal lumps with forceps physically.

-• The prognosis for gout-related ulcers is surprisingly good, but it takes a very long time for these ulcers to heal - usually at least three months, often longer.
+• The prognosis for gout-related ulcers is surprisingly good; however, it takes a considerable amount of time for these ulcers to heal, typically at least three months, often longer.
 This requires patience from both the patient and the caregivers.

-• The frequency of irrigating the joint is a factor that determines how fast the ulcer will heal - if, for example, the affected joint is rinsed daily, the ulcer will heal quicker.
-This may be impractical in some situations, but one should at least try to irrigate the joint twice weekly as a rule of thumb.
+• The frequency of joint irrigation is a factor that determines how quickly the ulcer will heal.
+If, for example, the affected joint is rinsed daily, the ulcer will heal quicker.
+This may be impractical in some situations, but as a general rule of thumb, one should try to irrigate the joint twice a week.

 • It is usually not very painful to irrigate the joint as long as this is done gently.
 We typically use a venflon ( without the needle) to enter the joint area and rinse the joint with slight pressure to force out crystal particles.

-• It is equally important that the gout disease itself is better controlled - the patient has to receive information on purine-poor diets.
-In most cases, it will be necessary with medication therapy to keep the uric acids at an optimal level.
+• It is equally crucial that the gout disease itself is better controlled; the patient must receive information on purine-poor diets.
+In most cases, it will be necessary with medication therapy to keep the uric acid levels at an optimal level.

 • If the patient has severe joint pain, Cholchizine or other NSAIDS in combination with paracetamol are used.
 It may be necessary to supplement with codeine for a few days to get over the worst pain.
-Only very rarely do stronger analgetics need to be used.
-Before prescribing NSAIDs, make sure that the patient tolerates these.
+Only very rarely do more potent analgesics need to be used.
+Before prescribing NSAIDs, make sure that the patient tolerates them.

-• It usually takes several months before dietary regulations, and medication therapy has an effect.
-It is essential to tell this to the patient from the start so that they don't give up halfway through the treatment.
+• It typically takes several months for dietary regulations and medication therapy to take effect.
+It is essential to inform the patient from the start so that they do not give up halfway through the treatment.

 • In many countries, patients with gout are diagnosed and treated by rheumatologists.
 If you have a patient with severe gout and this type of service is available to you, the patient should be referred to a specialist center.